Valkyrie Arms Quotes Page

 "It is bad luck to be superstitious."

-"I don't feel we did wrong in taking this great country away from them.
+"I don't feel we did wrong in taking this great country away from them, if that is what you're asking.
+Our so-called stealing of this country from them was just a matter of survival.
 There were great numbers of people who needed new land, and the Indians were selfishly trying to keep it for themselves."

 "The certainty of death; a small chance of success; what are we waiting for?"